Contact us to see how we can help:

 Philippa - Marylebone“I would just like to say a big thank you for everything you have done for me.
 When I came into therapy I had no idea in what way it could help, in the past I thought honesty was the answer to all and since I had already achieved that I was unsure how therapy would work for me.
 I never thought it would be so, but I honestly believe that having a fuller comprehension of myself has really helped me come to terms, understand and be at peace with myself.
 I feel much more grounded and in no way out of control”.

-To start with one of our Psychologists will meet with you to find out about the nature of your eating problems.
+To start with one of our Therapists will meet with you to find out about the nature of your eating issues.
 They will ask you what you eat and when, whether you binge, purge and exercise and how you feel about your weight and body shape.
 They will also ask you about other aspects of your life including your physical and mental health in order to get a complete picture of how things are for you.
 Finally, they will discuss with you what you would like to change and what you would like to stay the same to ensure that the treatment plan they develop fits exactly with what you need and feel able to work on.

-Depending on your goals your Psychologist will then help you to adjust your current eating pattern and behaviours.
+Depending on your goals your Therapist will then help you to adjust your current eating pattern and behaviours.
 This may include keeping a diary of what you eat, strategies for reducing bingeing and purging and ways of increasing your calorie intake in a tolerable way if this is what you would like to do.

-You will then work with your Psychologist to identify the factors that have led to the development of your eating disorder and either resolve these factors or temper their influence so that you can move forward with your life and no longer need your eating disorder to support you.
+You will then work with your Therapist to identify the factors that have led to the development of your eating disorder and either resolve these factors or temper their influence so that you can move forward with your life and no longer need your eating disorder to support you.

-The final stage of counselling will involve a period where your Psychologist supports you to live without your eating disorder, helping you to address the normal slips and occasional relapses that inevitably occur when you are working to overcome such a problem.
+The final stage of counselling will involve a period where your Therapist supports you to live without your eating disorder, helping you to address the normal slips and occasional relapses that inevitably occur when you are working to overcome such a problem.